BotsheloDiale/BotsheloDiale/README.md

 🔹 Exploring AI Agents
 🔹 Open to **collaborations** and **new opportunities**

 With expertise in front-end and back-end development, databases, and cloud technologies, I've contributed to various projects, including internal engagement tools, identity provider migrations, and web application customizations.
-I'm always eager to explore new technologies and improve processes.
+I'm always eager to explore new technologies, improve processes and identify meaningful AI adoption opportunities.

 ---